lozziboy/arduino-serial-variable-table/README.md

       `cSerialWatcher SerialWatcher;`

   3. map the variables inside the main loop():
-     * each variable to monitor and edit can be mapped to the GUI through the following instruction, Readonly is optional and set to false by default
+     * each variable to monitor and edit can be mapped to the GUI through the following instruction,
+       readonly is optional and set to false by default
        `SerialWatcher.Map(F("Name_That_I_Like"), GlobalVariableName(any), Readonly(bool));`

       * is possible to add empty spaces between the monitored variables through the following instruction